ThunderMat/Introduction-to-MCU-Programming-for-Power-Electronics-Control-Applications/README.md

 ### Feedback
 This material is currently adopted for exercises and laboratory activities at "[Politecnico di Milano (Italy)](https://www.polimi.it/en)", "[University of Nebraska-Lincoln (USA)](https://www.unl.edu/)" and "[Istanbul Technical University (Turkey)](https://www.itu.edu.tr/en)".

+If you are interested in the HW kits, feel free to [contact me](mailto:mattia.rossi@epebbs.com) :envelope:

 Looking forward to hearing your success stories...
 Please [share them with us](mailto:mattia.rossi@epebbs.com) :envelope: